jywu20/Notes/Linguistics/general-linguistics/methodology/grammar-focus.md

 The term *head*, in a more descriptive context, means something that somehow "dominates" a phrase.
 For example, the head of an NP is the central noun, because it means the NP must have case, gender, number, etc.
-The head of a PP, arguably, is also the noun, because the preposition may be viewed as an additional marker of the case of the noun.
+The head of a PP is also the noun, because the preposition may be viewed as an additional marker of the case of the noun.
+Actually Dixon rejects the term PP: in Sec.
+3.9 of BLT he questions: "If the head of an NP marked by a preposition is the preposition, then should we say the head of *viro obeso* in Latin is the case".
+But this is exactly what happens in generative linguistics.
+Here we again see the disagreement between generative and functional approaches.

 This results in the definition of [NPs](#general-structure-of-noun-phrases) and [VPs](#verb-phrases), which seem trivially reasonable, especially under a functionalist perspective.
 However, to say that when verbs are involved, this notion of heads may involves some subtlety.